FFG(LOCAL) - STUDENT WELFARE: CHILD ABUSE AND NEGLECT

 - Available counseling options for affected students.

-The District shall provide training to employees as required by law.
+The District shall provide training to employees as required by law and District policy.
 Training shall address techniques to prevent and recognize sexual abuse, trafficking, and all other maltreatment of children, including children with significant cognitive disabilities.
 [See DMA]

 [See BBD for Board member training requirements and BJCB for Superintendent continuing education requirements.]